 - Course assignment: The assignment will be to make a reflective statement on the subject of natural breath meditation that can be submitted either as a 1000 word essay or a 5 minute video or audio recording.
 This will be based on the content covered during the training and details will be goven at the end of the course.
 This must be completed within 6 months of the training course.

 - Requisite self-practice component of training: In order to complete the training and certification you are required to attend a Traditional Yoga Awareness Meditation Weekend or a residential retreat within 6 months of the training.
 We suggest that this is prior to the training where possible.
-This is so that you have had personal experience of the technique before you begin to teach.
+This is so that you have had personal experience of practicing the technique immersively before you begin to teach.
 Please click here for details of the weekend courses and retreats.
 The weekend course fee is included in the training course cost, but you are still invited to make the suggested donation.